 Missed payments or even one small late pay listing may result in credit denials.
 It is a myth that a large amount of positive credit can hide or reduce the effect of some negative credit.
 Any negative credit can become a credit obstacle.

-Who Looks on Credit Report?
+Who Looks at Credit Report?

 Your credit report is used more and more often as a yardstick to measure your traits. creditors will always review your credit report before lending you the money so that he or she can have an idea whether they should give you the loan or not.
 Today it is common for insurance companies to review your credit report before extending auto or health insurance.
 Many employers now check credit before they offer you for any position.
 If you rent, you may also go through a credit check to determine whether your renter is capable of giving rent or not.